Family planning

-Family planning is sometimes used as a synonym or euphemism for access to and the use of contraception.
+"Family planning" is sometimes used as a synonym or euphemism for access to and the use of contraception.
 However, it often involves methods and practices in addition to contraception.
-Additionally, many might wish to use contraception but are not necessarily planning a family (e.g., unmarried adolescents, young married couples delaying childbearing while building a career).
-Family planning has become a catch-all phrase for much of the work undertaken in this realm.
+Additionally, many might wish to use contraception but are not necessarily planning a family (e.g., unmarried adolescents and young married couples delaying childbearing while building careers).
+"Family planning" has become a catch-all phrase for much of the work undertaken in this realm.
 However, contemporary notions of family planning tend to place a woman and her childbearing decisions at the center of the discussion, as notions of women's empowerment and reproductive autonomy have gained traction in many parts of the world.
-It is usually applied to a female-male couple who wish to limit the number of children they have or control pregnancy timing (also known as spacing children).
+It is usually applied to a female-male couple who wish to limit the number of children they have or control pregnancy timing (also known as birth spacing).
 Family planning has been shown to reduce teenage birth rates and birth rates for unmarried women.

+It is sometimes clarifying to separate the term "family planning" from "family planning program".
+A 2017 textbook by Poston and Bouvier defines the former as "attempts by couples to regulate the number and spacing of their births", and the latter as "a systematic effort, often government-sponsored, to provide the information, supplies, and services for modern fertility control".
+The programs, used by many developing countries between 1950 and 1995, are controversial due to coercion, primarily in China, India, and Peru.
+A report from the World Bank Group concluded that "for the most part, the family planning program 'experiment' worked: policy and program interventions contributed substantially to the revolutionary rise of contraceptive use and to the decline in fertility that has occurred in the developing world".